Check out the Amazing Cactus with Arms list that adds charm and character to any space. Find your green-arm companion.

 Botanical Name: Echinocereus Engelmannii

 If you are looking for a small cactus with arms.
 Then this one is for you!
 You can find Calico Cactus growing in clusters with up to 60 stems in desert areas.
-Its leaves turn into spines of different colors, such as red, white, yellow, or gray.
+But what really gives it the “arms” look are the spines!

 12. Organ-Pipe Cactus